azfarwisnu/KMIPN-FINAL-CYBER-SECURITY-2024/rev/clown/readme.md

 ```
 An instance on another planet has just been cyber attacked, help them recover their imporant data.

+*Highly recommended to create an empty directory when debugging it

 Author: Vaints
 ```